 Choose Azamara if you don't need a balcony.

 Viking Ocean ships do not have inside and ocean-view cabins, so if you want to spend a little less and don't need a balcony, Azamara is the right choice for you.
-Entry-level inside cabins on Azamara can start at $1,400 (though the average is about $2,000) for a typical seven- to 12-night sailing.
+Entry-level inside cabins on Azamara can start at about $2,700 for a typical seven-night Mediterranean sailing.
 On Viking, most entry-level cabins start around $3,500 per person for a comparable seven-night sailing, but they are balcony cabins.
-Both inside and ocean-view rooms on Azamara are roomy enough for a couple (143 to 170 square feet) without being too claustrophobic.
-In general, Azamara has more cabin categories to choose from than Viking with eight categories vs. six on Viking.
+This means you can access this upper-premium level of cruising at a lower price point.

-Or if you want butler service.
 Suite passengers who like the extra level of service butlers provide will want to go with Azamara as Viking does not provide butlers on any of its ships.
 On Azamara, the four suite categories include English butler service.

 Choose Viking if you want a large room with a nice-sized bathroom and balcony.

 But perhaps the most noticeable difference between the two is in the size and comfort of the bathrooms.
 Except in suites, bathrooms on Azamara ships are tiny with cramped showers and plastic curtains.
 On Viking, bathrooms are roomy and showers have glass doors.

 Prefer a roomier bed to cuddle in with your significant other?
 All Viking cabins feature two beds that convert into a king.
 Only beds in Azamara suites convert into a king; all others convert into a queen-size bed.

 Azamara and Viking receive high marks from passengers for dining, with gourmet meals served daily in the main dining room and specialty restaurants.
 Both lines emphasize culinary adventures with "shopping with the chef" tours and chef's table/cooking class experiences.